pytest-dev/pytest-xdist/README.rst

 can lead to considerable speed ups, especially if your test suite takes a noticeable amount of time.

+* ``--maxprocesses=maxprocesses``: limit the maximum number of workers to process the tests.

+* ``--max-worker-restart``: maximum number of workers that can be restarted when crashed (set to zero to disable this feature).

 The test distribution algorithm is configured with the ``--dist`` command-line option:

 .. _distribution modes: